-In addition to orthophotos, another SfM product is the DEM.
+In addition to orthophotographs, another SfM product is the DEM.
 Here again rather than considering absolute elevations, we are interested in the relative difference of DEMs (DoD).
-Again the initial DEM is considered as the reference, and once the orthophoto has been translated for registration with the initial dataset and the same transform applied to the associated DEM, an additional translation in altitude brings both datasets to comparable altitudes.
-As an example of DEM comparison, Fig. 7 exhibits the absolute DEM elevation over a length of 280 m for datasets acquired September 24th and 26th 2015, with the initial 200 m properly registered and the last 80 m emphasizing the limitations of the approach with significant discrepancy once the cross profile reaches rugged areas of the moraine.
-The canyon crossing is visible at abscissa 45 to 50 m.
+Again the initial DEM is considered as the reference, and once the orthophotograph has been translated for registration with the initial dataset and the same transform applied to the associated DEM, an additional translation in altitude brings both datasets to comparable altitudes.
+As an example of DEM comparison, Figure 7 exhibits the absolute DEM elevation over a length of 280 m for datasets acquired 24 and 26 September 2015, with the initial 200 m properly registered and the last 80 m emphasizing the limitations of the approach with significant discrepancy once the cross profile reaches rugged areas of the moraine.
+The canyon crossing is visible at abscissa 45-50 m.
 The DEM difference standard deviation between 80 and 180 m abscissa is 0.11 m.

 4.2.
-Orthophoto comparison
+Orthophotograph comparison

-Two orthophotos covering a wide area at the sub-glacier river outlet have been assembled, corresponding to the flight sessions of Sept.
-24 and Oct.
-1st (area of interest shown in Fig. 6) with zooms on one particular region of interest exhibited in Fig. 8.
-The left-orthophoto is used as reference with GCPs visible as red triangles, while the right orthophoto was translated for these DEMs to match despite the offset of GPS positioning between the two dates.
+Two orthophotographs covering a wide area at the sub-glacier river outlet have been assembled, corresponding to the flight sessions of 24 September and 1 October (area of interest shown in Figure 6) with zooms on one particular region of interest exhibited in Figure 8.
+The left orthophotograph is used as reference with GCPs visible as red triangles, while the right orthophotograph was translated for these DEMs to match despite the offset of GPS positioning between the two dates.
 No scaling was needed in the process.
-One morphological consequence of the flood event is a dynamic of river braiding, which is clearly visible in the center of images displayed in Fig. 8.
+One morphological consequence of the flood event is a dynamic of river braiding, which is clearly visible in the centre of images displayed in Figure 8.